arakilian0/gulpify-cli/README.md

 SOFTWARE.

 ## More
-The documentation for this project can found [here](https://arakilian0.github.io/gulpify-cli/).
-It's' still in the works.
+The documentation for this project can be found [here](https://arakilian0.github.io/gulpify-cli/).
+It's still in the works.